Corporate and Foundation Partners

 The Independent College Fund of New Jersey represents all of the State’s fully accredited, privately controlled colleges and universities, except those that are engaged primarily in religious studies.

 Westminster Choir College of Rider University is grateful to the Investors Foundation for its generous support of The Playhouse renovation.
 This 2015 project permitted expansion and modernization of one of Westminster's primary rehearsal spaces and the only traditional theater space on campus.
 Read more.

 Janssen Pharmaceuticals, Inc.

 Over a span of more than 20 years, Janssen Pharmaceuticals has supported a variety of projects at Rider University, assisting the University to improve its STEM education programs and engage in new and innovative endeavors.
-Rider University was delighted to receive contributions in support of its Urban STEM Academy and Organic Victory Garden as well as its Environmental Sustainability Symposium.
-In addition, Janssen Pharmaceuticals has provided student scholarships since 2006.
+Rider University was delighted to receive contributions in support of its Urban STEM Academy, as well as Shakesperience.

 The PNC Foundation has generously funded Westminster Conservatory's Daycare Music Instruction Program since 2009.
 The PNC Foundation Daycare Music Instruction Program provides music instruction and education to two Central New Jersey daycare centers, ensuring that underserved children, ages 2½ to 5 years, benefit from music engagement experiences.
 Early Childhood Music Instructors from Westminster partner with daycare classroom teachers to emphasize a socio-musical approach in the classroom in order to strengthen children’s engagement, attention span, socialization skills and socio-emotional status.
 Overall, the Program provides children with school readiness by expanding and enhancing their early childhood education.
 The Program Director is Jennifer Garr.